Materials Science and Engineering with a Year in Industry BEng

 In the first year, you'll take the Global Engineering Challenge.
 Working with students from other engineering courses, you'll have to find creative solutions to problems.
 The project looks at challenges faced by communities throughout the world.
 It's designed to develop you as a professional engineer and get you thinking about sustainable solutions.

 Between your second and third years, you will undertake a year-long placement in industry, which will give you invaluable experience and skills to prepare you for your future career.

 During your Year in Industry you will work in an industrial environment and get a taste of working life.
 You will be encouraged to find your own placement, but we have a dedicated employment team to help you find opportunities and to support you through the application process.
 You can choose to work close to Sheffield, or take on a placement further afield, even abroad.

 BEng or MEng

-It is possible to switch between many of our courses and between the BEng and MEng (based on performance on the exams in the course) up to the end of the second year.
+It is possible to switch between many of our courses and between the BEng and MEng (based on performance on the exams in the course) at the end of the second year.

-All our undergraduate courses are fully accredited by the IOM3, meaning they count towards later professional registration as an Incorporated Engineer (IEng) or Chartered Engineer (CEng).
+This course is fully accredited by the IOM3, meaning it counts towards later professional registration as an Incorporated Engineer (IEng) or Chartered Engineer (CEng).